kevinchanquin/HTML-Material-Design-Player/README.md

 ### Change the icon of the play/pause button

-Call the function `toggleIcon(action)`
-Where action can be either “play” to set the play button or “pause” to set the pause button.
+Call the function `toggleIcon(action)`, where action can be either “play” to set the play button or “pause” to set the pause button.

 ### Update the progress bar

-Call the function `updateProgress(value)`
-Where value is the current time of the media being played in milliseconds.
+Call the function `updateProgress(value)`, where value is the current time of the media being played in milliseconds.

 ## Events emitted
 The player will emit certain events when the user interacts with the player, this interactions can be:

 ### The user clicks play / pause / stop

-The player will call the function `toogleMedia(action)` where action can be either “play”, “pause” or “stop”.
+The player will call the function `toogleMedia(action)`, where action can be either “play”, “pause” or “stop”.
 Define this function in your script, for example:

 ```javascript
 function toggleMedia(action) {